quantumgardener/qg.blog/content/index.md

 Here I am opening sharing my learning.
 There is a mixture of well thought out concepts, half-baked concepts and even nebulous thoughts.
 Like any natural garden, [[A digital garden's content is always growing]].
 You can learn more by reading [[Designing The Quantum Garden]].
 ## Getting around the garden
 Any good garden needs a map and within this garden, content is heavily connected using [[Map of content|Maps of content]].
-The best overview comes from the [[Quartz/maps/Universal Map of Concepts]] which provides the jumping in point for most of the notes and other more details maps (think of them as inserts on the main map).
+The best overview comes from the [[Universal Map of Concepts]] which provides the jumping in point for most of the notes and other more details maps (think of them as inserts on the main map).

 [[Backlinks are important]] and every page will list the others that link to it.
 Something similar is presented in the [[Graph view]].